Rev. 8 Oct. 2015, Gen. 242

 CHILDREN OF GILLIAM GRAVES (1)

 Elizabeth (“Betsey”) Graves (2) was born in June 1833 in AL according to the 1900 census, and died before 1910.
 She married George Washington Blocker, son of George Blocker and Sara (“Sallie”) Tabitha Watkins, on 21 Jan.
 1857 in Montgomery Co., AR.
 George W.’s father was from IL and died in Cape Girardo, MO; his mother Sallie was born about 1782, died in 1867 in Cedar Glades, Garland Co., AR, and was buried in Mountain Valley Cem.
 George W. Blocker was born 9 Nov.
 1834 in AR, was killed by bushwackers in Dec.
 1863, and was buried with his half-brother Billy Gray in a double casket in Mountain Valley Cem.
-Elizabeth was recorded in Garland Co., AR in 1900 living with her daughter-in-law, Julia.
-Elizabeth reported that only one of her four children was living.
+Elizabeth was in the 1900 census for Garland Co., AR, widowed, with only one of her 4 children still living, living with her daughter-in-law, Julia.
 (R‑5)

 Children - Blocker